LutherCS/ip-class-pub/projects/jokes_api/description.md

 ## Client side

-1. Deploy on <http://knuth.luther.edu/> (<http://jupyter.luther.edu/> outside of campus network), GitHUb pages, Netlify, or another platform of your choice
+1. Deploy on GitHub pages, Netlify, or another platform of your choice
 2. User should be able to select different language, category, and number of jokes
 3. User should be able to request a specific joke.
 4. Use JavaScript to retrieve data from your deployed API.